bitprj/curriculum/README.md

 If you're confident it's a new bug and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.

 ## How To Contribute
+For Bit members, external contributors and company partners, please check out our guides at our wiki.
 ## Join Bit Project

 ## License